procaktomasz/Roller_blind_controller/README.md

 - Test opening, closing, and stopping the blind to confirm the calibration works as expected.
 - Tune `relax_delay` if you need the driver to stay energized longer (or release sooner) after movement.
 - Adjust the motor speed as needed to match your project's requirements.

+## Enclosure
+- The physical case used in this project is based on the model published on Thingiverse: [ESP8266 / ULN2003 Stepper Case](https://www.thingiverse.com/thing:4246155).

 ## License
 - This project is released under the MIT License; see the `LICENSE` file for details.